emmajanedrews/base-template/_posts/2017-09-21-st--charles-has-something-for-everyone.md

 Our public schools are highly rated, and there are a number of sought-after private schools as well.
 {: .present-before-paste}

 I welcome you to visit St. Charles.
-You will love what you see. &nbsp;
+You will love what you see.
 {: .present-before-paste}

 If you have any other questions about visiting or living in St. Charles, just give me a call or send me an email.
 I would be happy to help you!